 A solid beginner-friendly turntable with amazing components and features for a low price point.

-From slipmats to speakers to storage, having the right accessories for your vinyl setup is a must-have for keeping it clean and organized.
-Because vinyl is fragile and, in many cases, rare, having the right accessories on hand makes it easy for you to maintain and enjoy using your vinyl collection.
+From slipmats to speakers to storage, finding the right accessories for your vinyl setup is a must for keeping everything clean and organized.
+Because vinyl is fragile and, in many cases, rare, having the right accessories on hand will also make it easy to maintain and enjoy using your vinyl collection for years to come.

 Having good speakers is the other half of the bare essentials vinyl turntable setup!
 The Edifier R1850DB Active Bookshelf Speakers are terrific speakers that are widely recommended for pairing with modern turntables.
 The set supports Bluetooth 4.0 and has lossless Optical Input options.
 You can adjust treble and bass on the rear panel, and even connect a subwoofer via the sub-out jack.
 The R1850 speakers ship with a wireless remote for quick adjustments when you’re away from them, along with a two-year warranty on parts and labor.